AdobeDocs/commerce-learn.en/help/api-mesh/graphql-single-source.md

 title: Create a GraphQL single source mesh in API Mesh
 description: Discover how to use API Mesh on Adobe Commerce and [!DNL Adobe App Builder].
 Learn about creating a mesh that has one source.
 landing-page-description: Discover how to use API Mesh on Adobe Commerce and [!DNL Adobe App Builder].
 Learn about creating a mesh that has one source.
+short-description: Discover how to use API Mesh on Adobe Commerce and [!DNL Adobe App Builder].
+Learn about creating a mesh that has one source.
 kt: 11804
 doc-type: tutorial
 audience: all